the-turing-way/the-turing-way/.github/ISSUE_TEMPLATE/FIRESIDE_CHAT_CHECKLIST.md

 - [ ] Send a thank you email to the Eventbrite participants sharing the video and inviting any ideas and suggestions for improvement via a standard feedback form
 - [ ] Update the book chapter and templates if needed
 - [ ] Update the video link here and update the section for the upcoming Fireside chat
-- [ ] Add speakers to this GitHub repo using all contribution bot for presentation
+- [ ] Add speakers to this GitHub repo using 'all-contributions' bot for presentation
-- [ ] Close this PR as complete
+- [ ] Close the planning issue as complete